A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Introduction

 To combine direct methods with iterative methods, we need some efficient data redistribution routines since the direct methods such as in ScaLAPACK and ELPA store matrices in 2D block cyclic data distribution (BCDD) while the iterative methods such as in FEAST store matrices in 1D block data distribution (BDD).
-We propose two efficient data redistribution algorithms in this paper.
+We need two efficient data redistribution algorithms.
 One is used to redistribute a banded matrix in BCDD to 1D compact form as in LAPACK.
 The other one is used to redistribute a dense matrix stored in \emph{irregular} 1D BDD to 2D BCDD with given block size $n_b$.
 By \emph{irregular} we mean different processes may have different number of block rows or columns.
 None of BLACS routines works for the irregular case.
-For the case that BLACS fits, our algorithm can be more than $10\times$ faster than BLACS routine \texttt{PXGEMR2D}.
-The data redistribution algorithm is very important to \texttt{PDESHEP} since the data redistribution cost must be small.
+We used the data redistribution algorithm proposed in~\cite{tpds_dataredist}.
+For the case that BLACS fits, the new data redistribution algorithm can be more than $10\times$ faster than the BLACS routine \texttt{PXGEMR2D}.

 \texttt{PDESHEP} can be seen as a new framework of direct methods, and it can be combined with any spectrum slicing methods such as FEAST, SIPs or EVSL.
 In our current version, it is implemented by combining ELPA~\cite{elpa-library} with FEAST~\cite{kestyn2016pfeast}.
 Later, we will try to include SLEPc~\cite{campos2012strategies}, EVSL~\cite{li2019eigenvalues} and others.
-In summary, the main contributions of this work are: \begin{enumerate} \item A new framework is proposed for (dense) Hermitian or symmetric eigenvalue problems, which combines direct and iterative methods, and is suitable for computing many eigenpairs.
+In summary, the main contributions of this work are: \begin{enumerate} \item We propose a new framework for solving the (dense) Hermitian or symmetric eigenvalue problems, which combines direct and iterative methods, and is suitable for computing many eigenpairs.

-\item A couple of data redistribution algorithms are proposed, which glue the direct and the iterative methods together, and can be much faster than BLACS routines.

-\item A simplified k-means algorithm is proposed for partitioning the spectrum, which is faster than the general k-means algorithm.
+\item We propose a simplified 1D \emph{k}-means algorithm for partitioning the spectrum, which only requires $O(n+K)$ floating operations, faster than the general \emph{k}-means algorithm, where $n$ is the number of points and $K$ is the number of clusters.

-\item Numerous experiments have been performed including dense Hermitian matrices from real applications and real large sparse matrices from the SuiteSparse collection~\cite{davis2011university}.
+\item We perform numerous experiments to test \texttt{PDESHEP} and use some dense Hermitian matrices from real applications and real large sparse matrices from the SuiteSparse collection~\cite{davis2011university}.

 \end{enumerate}